1. The Checkmk Micro Core’s special features

 Processing of performance data

-A couple of Nagios' functions are not used, or are achieved using a different procedure.
+A couple of Nagios' functions are not used, or are achieved using a different procedure in the CMC.
+The details on this can be found in the article on the migration to the CMC.

 This sends, for example, five ping packets and waits for their return.

-Creating the processes for executing the plug-ins consumes valuable CPU resources.
+Creating the processes for executing the plug-ins ties up valuable CPU resources.

-By contrast, CMC runs checks - unless otherwise defined - using a process called
+By contrast, CMC runs host checks — unless otherwise configured — using a procedure called Smart Ping.

-Smart-Ping.
-With this a single ping packet is sent per host per minute.
+With this a single ping packet is sent per host per interval.

 This is performed by an auxiliary process named